 We’re talking, of course, about your “.com” suffixes and the like.
 We could write a whole separate article going on just about domains.
 We won’t go too deep today, but if you want to know more, you can learn about domains by reading this FAQ.

 What Kinds Of Web Hosting Are There?

 Not all types of hosting are equal.
 They have different characteristics and can have different effects on the sites they host.
-Let’s start from the bottom of the barrel and work our way up.
+First let’s look into what a web hosting service is, and then start from the bottom of the barrel and work our way up.